Henildiyora/AI-GitHub-Profile-Summarizer/README.md

 ## How It Works: The Hybrid Scoring Engine

-This application implements a sophisticated Quantitative + Qualitative (Plan 2 + Plan 5) architecture.
+This application implements a sophisticated Quantitative + Qualitative architecture.
 It doesn't just ask an AI "is this person good?"
 Instead, it runs a multi-step pipeline to verify claims and calculate a defensible score.

 ### Phase 1: Quantitative Analysis (The Math)